 (2) A meeting may be held with the parties together or separately, and a party may be represented at a meeting by a bargaining agent.

-(3) A party to an EEA that has been lodged for registration, or his or her bargaining agent, may make written submissions to the Registrar for the purposes of section 97VB.
+(3) A party to an EEA that has been lodged for registration, or the party’s bargaining agent, may make written submissions to the Registrar for the purposes of section 97VB.

 (4) For the purposes of performing the function in section 97VB the Registrar, or a delegate of the Registrar, is an authorised person within the meaning of that term in Schedule 5.